ibm-garage/node-garage-utils/README.md

 Scripts log to stderr at level 'warn' and above by default.

-In all cases, the logging level can be set dynamically by the application.
+In all cases, the logging level can be overridden via a `LOG_LEVEL` environment variable and set dynamically by the application (see `logger.setLevel()`).

 #### logger.configure([options])